 The key to a successful online store lies in providing a seamless user experience (UX).
-Users who have a positive experience are more likely to stay longer and make purchases.
+When users have a positive experience, they are more likely to stay longer and make purchases.
 However, if their shopping journey is marred by unpleasant experiences, they may leave without a second thought.

 But how can you determine whether your store needs minor fixes or a complete revamp?
 This is where a UX audit for your Shopify store can be immensely helpful.
 Let’s delve into what it is and how you should use it.